ampl/mp/doc/nl.rst

   (MPECs) in discrete or continuous variables
 * `Constraint programming <http://en.wikipedia.org/wiki/Constraint_programming>`_

-This section describes the C++ API of an nl reader which is
+This section describes the C++ API of an NL reader which is

-* Reusable: the reader can be used to process nl files in different ways and not limited to a single problem representation
+* Reusable: the reader can be used to process NL files in different ways and not limited to a single problem representation
 * High performance: fast `mmap <http://en.wikipedia.org/wiki/Mmap>`_-based reader with `SAX <http://en.wikipedia.org/wiki/Simple_API_for_XML>`_-like API and no dynamic memory allocations in the common case
 * Easy to use: clean, modern code base and simple API
-* Complete: supports all nl constructs including extensions implemented in AMPL Solver Library
+* Complete: supports all NL constructs including extensions implemented in AMPL Solver Library
 * Reliable: extensively and continuously tested on a variety of platforms